Analogue Gravity: Phenomenological Applications of Analogue Models

-As we have seen in the previous sections, analogue models have in the past been very useful in providing new, condensed matter physics inspired, ideas about how to solve longstanding problems of semiclassical gravity.
-In closing this section it is interesting to briefly discuss what perhaps represents, so far, the only tentative attempt to use analogue models in the reverse direction; that is to import well known concepts of semiclassical gravity into condensed matter frameworks.
+As we have seen in the previous Sects.~\ref{S:Hawking-radiation}, \ref{S:Horizon-stability}, \ref{S:Super-radiance}, and \ref{sec:cosmo}, analogue models have in the past been very useful in providing new, condensed-matter-physics--inspired ideas about how to solve longstanding problems of semiclassical gravity.
+In closing this section, it is interesting to briefly discuss a paradigmatic attempt to use analogue models in the reverse direction; that is to import well-known concepts of semiclassical gravity into condensed matter frameworks.

-The phenomenon we are referring to is the so called ``Bose nova''~\cite{Donley}.
-This is an experiment dealing with a gas of a few million ${}^{85}$Rb atoms at a temperature of about 3 nK.
+The phenomenon we are referring to is the \emph{``Bose nova''} \citep{Donley}.
+This is an experiment dealing with a gas of a few million $^{85}$Rb atoms at a temperature of about 3~nK.
 The condensate is rendered unstable by exploiting the possibility of tuning the interaction (more precisely the scattering length) between the atoms via a magnetic field.
-Reversing the sign of the interaction, making it attractive, destabilizes the condensate.
-After a brief waiting time (generally called $t_\mathrm{collapse}$), the condensate implodes and loses a sizeable fraction of its atoms in the form of a ``nova burst''.
-If left to evolve undisturbed, the number of atoms in the burst stabilizes and a remnant condensate is left.
-However if the condensate interaction is again made repulsive after some time $t_\mathrm{evolve}$, before the condensate has sufficient time to stabilize, then the formation of ``jets'' of atoms is observed, these jets being characterized by lower kinetic energy and a distinct shape with respect to the burst emission.
+Reversing the sign of the interaction, making it attractive, destabilises the condensate.
+After a brief waiting time (generally called $t_\mathrm{collapse}$), the condensate implodes and loses a sizable fraction of its atoms in the form of a ``nova burst''.
+If left to evolve undisturbed, the number of atoms in the burst stabilises and a remnant condensate is left.
+However, if the condensate interaction is again made repulsive after some time $t_\mathrm{evolve}$, before the condensate has sufficient time to stabilise, then the formation of ``jets'' of atoms is observed, these jets being characterised by lower kinetic energy and a distinct shape with respect to the burst emission.

-Interestingly, an elegant explanation of such a phenomenology was proposed in~\cite{Calzetta:2002jz, Calzetta:2002zz}, based on the well known semiclassical gravity analysis of particle creation in an expanding universe.
-In fact the dynamics of quantum excitations over the collapsing BEC was shown to closely mimic that for quantum excitations in a time-reversed (collapsing instead of expanding) scenario for cosmological particle creation.
-This is not so surprising as the quantum excitations above the BEC ground state feel a time-varying background during the collapse, and as a consequence one then expects squeezing of the vacuum state and mode mixing which are characteristic of quantum field theory in variable external fields.
+Interestingly, an elegant explanation of such a phenomenology was proposed in \citet{Calzetta:2002jz, Calzetta:2002zz}, based on the well-known semiclassical gravity analysis of particle creation in an expanding universe.
+In fact, the dynamics of quantum excitations over the collapsing BEC were shown to closely mimic that for quantum excitations in a time-reversed (collapsing instead of expanding) scenario for cosmological particle creation.
+This is not so surprising as the quantum excitations above the BEC ground state feel a time-varying background during the collapse, and, as a consequence, one then expects squeezing of the vacuum state and mode mixing, which are characteristic of quantum field theory in variable external fields.